This essay was originally published on September 3 2019.

 The common narrative is that transition is a decision which brings one’s gender expression into true conformity with one’s gender identity.
 But for Chu, even transition leaves the job of overcoming one’s femaleness necessarily incomplete, precisely because transition responds to a desire that isn’t chosen.
 Transition escapes one impossible relation to the negativity of desire for another one.

 On the other hand, if we commit to the bit, we can think transition to womanhood as escape from a particularly abject form of femaleness.
 Masculinity is the worst kind of femininity: self-denying, always projecting its failings onto women.
-Chu has a particularly astringent view of her own — re-transition self: “Being a man was my punishment for being a man.”
-(F52) It can be a hard feeling for us to escape, although I wonder if the sentiment that all men are trash, including our former selves, might not be an impediment to reconciling with all of one’s many selves.
+Chu has a particularly astringent view of her own — pre-transition self: “Being a man was my punishment for being a man.”
+It can be a hard feeling for us to escape, although I wonder if the sentiment that all men are trash, including our former selves, might not be an impediment to reconciling with all of one’s past male selves.
+Here I’m hearing in my head the voice of my tough-love trans big sister, who sees that reconciliation as part of successful transition.

 In Solanas, transition, for those assigned male at birth is, paradoxically, to step out of being female.
 Chu: “This was a vision of transsexuality as separatism, an image of how male-to-female gender transition might express not just dis-identification with maleness but disaffiliation with men.
 Here, transition, like revolution, was recast in aesthetic terms, as if transsexual women decided to transition, not to confirm some kind of innate gender identity, but because being a man is stupid and boring.”
-(N+1) I find this shift from the political to the aesthetic useful, although I might want to a different conception of the aesthetics of gender.
+I find this shift from the political to the aesthetic useful, although I might want to a different conception of the aesthetics of gender.
+One than includes the comedy of reconciliation and the reconciliation that is comedy.

 In the case of transsexual women, the desire to refuse our claims to womanhood then looks quite perplexing, particularly when voiced by so-called trans-exclusionary radical ‘feminists’, or TERFS.
 It is not us who are the men here — its TERFS.
 They act as if they possessed the agency to deny us something.
 They dick us around.
 We act like females: as if we lacked agency and were appealing to others to help realize the desire that compels us.
 Which is ironic, given that, in Solanas’ terms or Chu’s, “We are separatists from our own bodies.
 We are militants of so fine a caliber that we regularly take steps to poison the world’s supply of male biology.”